-Here is a clip of my fifteen seconds of fame on the Channel 9 news.
+Here’s a clip of my 15 seconds of fame on the Channel 9 news:

-There is a certain understanding I can feel in others now that also suffer from migraines.
-It’s that look in their eyes, that knowing look of understanding the pain and of compassion.
+There’s a certain understanding I can feel now in others who also suffer from migraines.
+It’s that special look in their eye… that knowing look that understands the pain.
+And a look of genuine compassion.

-Try not to take that personally.
-It took me a long time to get that.
+But try not to take that personally.
+(It took me a long time to get that!).

 "People who don't get migraines, don't get migraines." ~ Paula Dumas

-Over the years, in my pursuit of finding a cure (I was never told there was no cure!)
-I have studied:
+Over the years, in my pursuit of finding a cure for migraines (no-one ever told me there was no cure!)
+I’ve studied: